husarion/panther_ros/README.md

 - `WH04`: small pneumatic wheels.
 - `custom`: custom wheels type.

-If you want to use custom wheels, use argument `wheel_config_file` where you provide a path to `wheel.yaml` file.
-The file has to be written in the same manner as default panther wheel configurations found in [**WH01.yaml**](./panther_description/config/WH01.yaml).
+If you want to use custom wheels, use the argument `wheel_config_file` where you provide a path to `wheel.yaml` file.
+The file has to be written in the same manner as the default panther wheel configurations found in [**WH01.yaml**](./panther_description/config/WH01.yaml).

 ### Providing custom robot description

-By default Panther will launch the default robot description - raw robot without any sensors.
-There are two ways of providing custom robot description, which are described below.
+By default, Panther will launch the default robot description - raw robot without any sensors.
+There are two ways of providing custom robot descriptions, which are described below.

 **a) Disabling the default robot state publisher**